vincentdavis/vpower/README.md

   * Options - List All Devices
   * Select ANT+ stick
   * Select libusb-win32 driver and click Replace Driver
+  * If using the row version, install the driver for the rower too
 * Run the downloaded executable

 ### Running from source code